 The activities undertaken by Adrianne and Rick in their work for K.I.D.S. benefit families and communities in very real and direct ways.
 They have volunteered in Cambodia, Myanmar (Burma), Thailand/Myanmar border, India and Vietnam.
 K.I.D.S. projects have included:

-- providing medical, educational and household supplies for orphanages and a children’s shelter in Phnom Penh and Siem Reap
+- providing medical, educational and household supplies for children and families living in poverty

-- building, operating and providing teachers for a school in Stung Treng, Cambodia
+- building, operating and providing teachers for a small village school in Stung Treng, Cambodia

 - supporting Stung Treng Women’s Development Centre, a women’s weaving center, by improving water supplies and infrastructure as well as providing kindergarten teachers for the Centre’s on site kindergarten

-- operating a Girl’s Home in Siem Reap, Cambodia that ensures that eleven girls who were previously orphaned or living on the street, are provided with a good education, health care, and a loving environment
+- operating a Girl’s Home in Siem Reap, Cambodia that ensures that thirteen girls, who were previously orphaned or living on the street, are provided with a good education, health care, and a loving environment

 Meeting people who display courage and strength while struggling against devastating poverty, often with enormous pain and loss, has deeply touched Adrianne and Rick, and helped them in their grief.
 "On these projects we get to know and work with those who have lost children," Adrianne explains, "and we've been inspired by their capacity to transform their grieving into meaningful work.
 We've come to understand that suffering is a part of life and can't be avoided.
 It's what we do with our pain and grief that matters."